IBM/cp4ba-client-onboarding-scenario/22.0.1/README.md

 # Import the Client Onboarding Scenario

-**Note:** These instructions assume that you have Cloud Pak for Business Automation 22.0.1 (Enterprise pattern) installed.
+**Note:** These instructions assume that you have Cloud Pak for Business Automation 22.0.1 (Enterprise pattern) installed. **Note that this cannot be imported into the TechZone environments yet as they are all Starter patterns.**

 1. [Import the ADS Project](Step%201%20-%20ADS%20Project.md)
 2. [Configure the ADP Project (optional)](Step%202%20-%20ADP%20Project.md)